 Teak is a lovely material and is incredibly hard-wearing, so is well-suited for outdoor furniture.
 And, this classy wooden planter can also be used as a bar table – complete with a galvanized steel trough ready to be filled with ice and a bottle or two of bubbly.
 And when not in use, just slot in the cover to make the most of the space.

-For advice on how to keep it in tip-top condition, take a look at our guide on how to clean wooden outdoor furniture.
+If you're looking for advice on how to keep it in tip-top condition, you'll find everything you need in our guide on how to clean wooden outdoor furniture.

 You can paint it too, so it better suits your style and the color scheme you have in your garden.
-Take a look at our best exterior wood paint for ideas.
+Our pick of the best exterior wood paints will help you get started.

 If you're after more contemporary outdoor bar ideas, this is a great little set-up, and perfect for smaller gardens too.
 This table has all you need for alfresco drinks: three compartments for ice, fruit and bottles, a built-in chopping board, and a shelf for glasses.

-Bring the whole look together by painting a wall or fence in a nice bright hue and picking out some colorful bar stools.
-And everyone loves a string of festoons – check out our festoon light ideas for inspiration.
+Bring the whole look together by painting a wall or fence in a nice bright hue – this ocean blue is perfect for a chic Ibiza-inspired vibe.
+Continue the theme by picking out some colorful bar stools too.
+And everyone loves a string of festoons – our festoon light ideas will provide plenty of inspiration.

-Your outdoor bar ideas needn't be expensive.
+Your outdoor bar ideas needn't be expensive if you're on the lookout for cheap garden ideas.
 If you're feeling creative and have a few DIY skills up your sleeve, then consider building one out of reclaimed materials as a budget-friendly option.

 Check out your local wood reclamation yard for pallets, old cable reels, and other bits and bobs that could be put to good use.
 You can find more inspiration in our gallery of pallet furniture ideas.